zx2486/DBConnectorToolkit/docs/gettingstarted.md

 Sending write queries to message queue
 --------------------------------------
-If backend is arranged in multiple layers and public facing pods should not have database write access directly.
+Sometimes backend is arranged in multiple layers and public facing pods should not have database write access directly.
 Before this work, there will be a need to change code to redirect every write request to processing nodes.
 Using thie library, the change is only a few.

 For public facing nodes, just add the message queue config to dbConnector.
 Then all write requests will be sent to the message queue.